patitalabs/bashecitos/README.md

 ## How to use bashecitos?

 * Go to the [src](src) folder and explore the scripts there.
 Use any that you find useful, and feel free to open a PR for any improvements that you would like to suggest.
-* Take a look too to the [.github/workflows](.github/workflows) folder and add any GitHub Actions that would help test and validate that the scripts are doing what is expected.

 ## Why bashecitos?